-Hands down the best mac and cheese coming from a barbecue joint in the city.
-It’s smoky and spicy, and the oversized elbow noodles are perfect for catching the sauce.
+Hands down the best mac and cheese in the city.
+It’s smoky, rich, and spicy, and the goofily oversized elbow noodles (with ridges!) are perfect for catching the sauce.
 Fail to order this and you’ve made a real mistake.

-No one comes to a BBQ restaurant for the kale salad.
-But this one is surprisingly good.
-It’s covered in a peppery caesar dressing and grated parmesan, so in case you were concerned, it’s not even that healthy.
+No one comes to a BBQ restaurant for a curly kale salad.
+Unless we’re talking about Wood Shop’s.
+It’s covered in a peppery caesar dressing and grated parmesan, and forms a dynamic duo with the mac when ordered together.

-A solid smoked brisket that’s great with the house sauce.
-Ask for it sliced on the thicker side, since the charred edges are the best part.
+A solid smoked brisket that’s delicious with the house sauce.
+Ask for it sliced on the thicker side if you can swing it, since the charred edges are the best part.

 Pulled Pork Sandwich